meppu/eight/README.md

 ## Syntax

-The first argument is processed as command and then following by arguments until it hits `;`.
+The first word is processed as a command, followed by arguments until it hits `;`.

 ```
 set bob 10;